agentrickard/domain/README.md

 in most test cases.
 See `DomainTestBase::domainCreateTestDomains()` for the logic.

 When running tests, you normally need to be on the default domain.

-If anyone is capable of building a vagrant box to simplify testing, that would be ideal.